 - Creation of a home altar and daily practice of morning prayer and evening lection;

 - Regular and thorough practice of the AODA solitary Grove ritual, Sphere of Protection ritual, and Communion Ceremony;

 - and an ongoing process of mentoring and discernment, to assist the future priest or priestess in developing a personal vocation and priestly practice.

 Ordination as a Priest or Priestess must be received in person from a GCC Bishop; it cannot be conferred by mail or at a distance.
 It will normally be preceded by a vigil.

 Requirements for Bishops

 The order of bishop comprises those participants in the GCC who pursue their vocation to the point of embodying the entire GCC and AODA tradition in their own lives.
-It is not a springboard from which to pursue some other religious direction; it is specific to those who have found their spiritual home in the GCC and AODA, and wish to assist others in the work of the church and the order.
-For this reason the ability to confer reception, ordination, and consecration into the holy orders of the GCC is reserved to bishops.
+It is not a springboard from which to pursue some other religious direction.
+It is specific to those who have found their spiritual home in the GCC and AODA and wish to assist others in the work of the church and the order.
+Therefore, the ability to confer reception, ordination, and consecration into the holy orders of the GCC is reserved to bishops.
 Any member of AODA who desires consecration as a bishop may receive it upon fulfilling the following requirements: